Registered Nurse Bridge – LVN to RN Program

-Unitek College’s LVN to RN Transition Nursing program, aims to enable licensed vocational nurses to advance their career and become registered nurses (RNs).
-Our Registered Nursing (LVN to RN) associate degree program allows LVNs to build on the credit they received for coursework completed during licensed practical or licensed vocational nursing training from an accredited and licensed program in the state of CA.
+Unitek College’s Registered Nurse Bridge – LVN to RN Program, aims to enable licensed vocational nurses to advance their career and become registered nurses (RNs).
+Our Registered Nurse Bridge – LVN to RN Program allows LVNs to build on the credit they received for coursework completed during licensed practical or licensed vocational nursing training from an accredited and licensed program in the state of CA.

 - What is the Enrollment Process?*

 - What’s the job outlook for a Registered Nurse?

 - Registered Nurse Job Duties

 - Required Pre-Requisite Courses

 - Credit Granting for LVN Education

 - Campuses Offering the Registered Nurse Program